 For the fourth quarter of 2021, the rate of personal income growth in Kansas was near the bottom of the states, although Kansas fared better for the entire year.

-This week the Bureau of Economic Analysis, an agency of the United States Department of Commerce, released state annual personal income for 2019 and state quarterly personal income for the fourth quarter of 2019.
-The annual figures are preliminary.
+Recently the Bureau of Economic Analysis, an agency of the United States Department of Commerce, released state personal income data for the fourth quarter of 2021 and preliminary data for the year 2021.

 According to BEA, “Personal income is the income received by, or on behalf of, all persons from all sources: from participation as laborers in production, from owning a home or business, from the ownership of financial assets, and from government and business in the form of transfers.
 It includes income from domestic sources as well as the rest of world.
 It does not include realized or unrealized capital gains or losses.”

 Also from BEA: “Earnings by place of work is the sum of wages and salaries, supplements to wages and salaries, and proprietors’ income.
 BEA’s industry estimates are presented on an earnings by place of work basis.”

 The release from BEA may be found in its news archive.